iclr-blogposts/2026/_posts/2026-04-27-model-misspecification-in-sbi.md

 distribution.
 This issue has been systematically studied by Cannon et al. (2022) in the context of neural SBI <d-cite key="cannon_investigating_2022"></d-cite>.

-More generally, model misspecification in SBI can arise from three distinct sources:
+However, before we dive into the methods to mitigate misspecification in SBI, let us note that there are at least three different sources of inaccuracies in the neural SBI
+workflow:

-1. **Mismatch Between True Data-Generating Process (DGP) and Simulator:** The true DGP does not belong to the family of distributions induced by the simulator.
+1. **Misspecification of the Simulator:** The true data-generating process does not belong to the family of distributions induced by the simulator.
 This corresponds to the classical Bayesian notion of misspecification described by Walker (2013).
 For example, if a simulator lacks the capacity to model key features of the observed data, the resulting posterior may fail to capture the true parameter values accurately.
-2. **Mismatch Between True Prior and Inference Prior**: Model misspecification can also occur when the prior used in the inference process differs from the “true prior” underlying the data-generating process.
+2. **Misspecification of the Prior**: Misspecification can also occur when the prior used in the inference process does not incorporate the "true parameter" underlying the data-generating process.
 Prior mismatch can distort posterior estimates, leading to inferences that reflect artifacts of the assumed prior rather than the true underlying process.
 3. **Errors in the Inference Procedure**: Even if the simulator and prior are correctly specified, the inference algorithm itself may introduce errors, such as systematically biased posteriors or uncalibrated uncertainty estimates, e.g., due to underfitting or overfitting during neural-network training.

-The third case is not specific to model misspecification but reflects broader challenges in neural SBI.
+The third case reflects a general challenge in neural SBI.
 Efforts to address these issues include calibration tests such as simulation-based calibration <d-cite key="talts_validating_2020"></d-cite>, expected coverage diagnostics <d-cite key="deistler_truncated_2022,miller_truncated_2021a"></d-cite>, and classifier-based calibration tests <d-cite key="zhao_diagnostics_2021,linhart_lc2st_2024"></d-cite>.
-These tools focus on validating posterior accuracy and uncertainty quantification.
+These tools focus on validating posterior accuracy and uncertainty quantification, and are usually assuming that prior and the simulator are well-specified.

-The second case of prior misspecification has received little attention in the SBI literature, with only brief discussions in works like Wehenkel & Gamella et al. (2023) <d-cite key="wehenkel_addressing_2024"></d-cite>.
+The second case of prior misspecification is a general challenge in the Bayesian inference and can be addressed with standard Bayesian workflow tools like prior predictive checks <d-cite key="gelman_bayesian_2020"></d-cite>.
+Therefore, it has received less attention in the SBI specific literature, with only brief discussions in works like Wehenkel & Gamella et al. (2023) <d-cite key="wehenkel_addressing_2024"></d-cite>.

-The first case is the primary focus of most model misspecification papers in the SBI literature, which aim to detect and mitigate simulator-related misspecification.
-In the remainder of this post, we will give an overview of the existing approaches that mostly address the first case above.
+Thus, the primary focus of most work on model misspecification in the SBI literature is the first case, with the aim of detecting and mitigating simulator-related misspecification.
+In the remainder of this post, we will give an overview of these approaches.

-In the remainder of this post, we focus on the first case, as it is the primary focus of most work on model misspecification in SBI.

 ## Addressing Model Misspecification in SBI